 There are basic things you can do to boost your standing in the local SEO algorithm.
 The easiest one is to ensure your physical map location is included somewhere on your website.
 This allows Google to pull it up and makes your site much more appealing to local queries.
 The second, and the more work-intensive thing you can do is to build out individual landing pages for each location you’re trying to rank for.
 This can be for different cities or counties depending on the kind of service or product you provide.

-Our local SEO efforts will get your business toward the top of the results for local customers.
 We optimize your content for local audiences, and we make sure the search engines know when your website and contact info should be ranking for relevant, local search terms.

 Search rankings are all about the user experience.
 To figure out whether your site should be displayed on the first page of results, Google uses both crawler bots and human eyes to determine the value and user experience of your site.
 We get your site and individual pages ranked by ensuring that the bots can find the information they want, and visitors have an enjoyable time on our site.